-Now before you think that this first time mommy lives in some fairy tale land, let’s be clear.
-It took me an hour to get that sleeping baby back to sleep before I got up at 4:20am to start my day.
-That roaring wood-stove was a struggle to lite.
+Now before you think that this first-time mommy lives in some fairy tale land, let’s be clear.
+It took me an hour to get that sleeping baby back to sleep before I got up at 4:20 a.m. to start my day.
+That roaring wood stove was a struggle to lite.
 The dog tried to run away.
-The coffee pot only made 3/4ths a pot.
-I opened my email and to my dismay it is filled to the brim.
-Before I could sit down I remembered the large bag of cloth diapers upstairs that needed washing.
+The coffee pot was only made 3/4ths of a pot.
+I opened my email and to my dismay, it is filled to the brim.
+Before I could sit down, I remembered the large bag of cloth diapers upstairs that needed washing.

 Finding Balance During Christmas

 The setting might be different.
 The circumstances might be different.
-But most of us struggle finding balance in our days.
-Our technology saturated culture not just rallies for our attention but demands it.
+But most of us struggle to find balance in our days.
+Our technology-saturated culture not only rallies for our attention but demands it.
 Work follows us home in the form of emails, texts, and our own busy minds.
-Our homes which should be healing, rejuvenating, and lifegiving become squashed in the hurry to meet the needs of our outside world.
+Our homes which should be healing, rejuvenating and lifegiving become squashed in a hurry to meet the needs of our outside world.

 And Christmas devotionals?
 Time with God?
+Time with our King of Kings?
 Bible reading?
-It becomes second priority.
+It becomes a second priority.
 A rushed process.
 Add in the holiday season and it becomes a recipe for neglect.

 One of my favorite traditions looking back at my teen years was doing advent devotionals every holiday.
-I don’t remember if it was something I took upon myself.
-Or if it was presented to me by my parents.
-But those quiet times every morning focusing on a fresh Christmas devotional or book made an impression on my soul.
+I don’t remember if it was something I took upon myself, or if it was presented to me by my parents.
+But those quiet times every morning focusing on a fresh Christmas devotional while learning anew about the birth of Christ made an impression on my soul.

 Christians like to say that the ‘real reason’ for Christmas is the birth of Jesus Christ.
 Although that is completely true, I think there is a point we are apt to miss.
 The birth is just a small portion of a bigger story.
 The Gospel of Jesus Christ points us to the fact that we need a savior.
 This world is broken.
 2020 has revealed the brokenness of our world more than ever.
 We need a savior and that Savior is Jesus Christ.
 Romans 3:23 says,